Adjectives in English

-1. Determining adjectives :Also called limiting adjectives, these are words that are more often referred to as determiners, and are dealt with elsewhere.
-There is a limited number of these words.
-They are notably possessive adjectives (such as my, their), quantifiers (such as one, two, three, every, many), demonstrative adjectives (such as this or that), interrogative adjectives (such as which).
+limiting adjectives, determining adjectives are words that are generally classed in the family of determiners, and are dealt with elsewhere: there is a limited number of these words.
+They are notably possessive adjectives (such as my, their), numerals and quantifiers (such as one, two, three, every, many), demonstrative adjectives (such as this or that), interrogative adjectives (such as which).
 To learn about the use of these determining adjectives, please consult the appropriate pages.

 There are two categories of descriptive adjectives;

-Classifying adjectives cannot be graded: a person is either married, or not; he or she cannot be "very married", nor "more married" than another person, at least not under normal circumstances.
+Classifying adjectives cannot normally be graded: a person is either married or not, or dead or not; he or she cannot be "very married", nor "more dead" than another person, at least not under normal usage of the words.